University of New Haven — Admission Snapshot 2026

 Equally Competitive Schools

 These schools have the same range of average SAT or ACT scores as University of New Haven.
-If your SAT or ACT score are competitive for University of New Haven, you'll be competitive for these schools also.
+If your SAT or ACT score is competitive, you'll be competitive for these schools also.

 | School | Location | SAT | ACT |